-- " connects to existing networks while ensuring acceptable levels of amenity and minimising negative impacts of through traffic - " provides a safe and pleasant environment through lighting, pavement treatment and materials, clear sight lines and landscaping - " provides movement networks for vehicles, pedestrians and bicycles that have a clear structure, provide a high level of internal accessibility and good external connections with the surrounding area, and maximise public transport effectiveness - " provides for pedestrian and cycle connections within the site which connect to existing facilities and support movement to key local and district
+- " connects to existing networks while ensuring acceptable levels of amenity and minimising negative impacts of through traffic - " provides a safe and pleasant environment through lighting, pavement treatment and materials, clear sight lines and landscaping - provides movement networks for vehicles, pedestrians and bicycles that have a clear structure, provide a high level of internal accessibility and good external connections with the surrounding area, and maximise public transport effectiveness

-Including ULDA guideline no. o1 Residential 30, Affordable Housing Strategy and the Accessible Housing and Environment and Sustainable Development Guidelines.
+Including ULDA Guideline no. o1 Residential 30, Affordable Housing Strategy and the Accessible Housing and Environment and Sustainable Development guideline.